 [1.26] As has been noted, the access charge, including NSC, presently offered by PNO under the Deed is within the range of prices previously determined by the ACCC and the Tribunal ...
+The Council accepts it is possible that declaration could lead to an access charge, and in particular NSC, which lies below that offered by PNO in the Deed, and closer to that previously set by the ACCC in its 2018 determination of the Glencore-PNO access dispute.
+However, even if this were to occur, the Council is not satisfied that the difference in price would promote a material increase in competition in any dependent market.
+In particular:

-• The coal export market is likely to be effectively competitive such that declaration would not promote a material increase in competition in that market.
+- The coal export market is likely to be effectively competitive such that declaration would not promote a material increase in competition in that market.
 Further, PNO is unlikely to have the incentive to diminish competition in this market.
-Coal export accounts for a substantial portion of activity at the Port and PNO is likely to have a commercial incentive for the coal export market to be effectively competitive in order to maximise demand for its Service.

-Ahloed

-[7.121] The Council recognises that there is a range of financial data that will inform a decision to produce or a decision to invest.
-The Council also considers that expectations of cost are a material consideration that inform expectations of profitability.
-Notwithstanding that the cost of producing coal will vary from mine-to-mine within the Newcastle catchment, the Council considers that Port access charges are likely to represent only a small proportion of the cost of production and sale of coal.

-[7.123] ... the Council considers that the Deed establishes binding commitments on PNO regarding the pricing of services at the Port.
-Based on the information before it, the Council does not consider that Port charges will be a material component of the cost of production and sale of coal during the Relevant Term.

-17. In relation to criterion (d), the NCC was not satisfied that the magnitude of any difference in price for access to the Service as a result of declaration would likely be so large as to promote the public interest, including because:
+Coal export accounts for a substantial portion of activity at the Port and PNO is likely to have a commercial incentive for the coal export market to be effectively competitive in order to maximise demand for its Service. - The market for coal tenements is derivative of the coal export market, and competition would not be materially promoted by declaration of the Service.
+While the possibility of higher prices in a future without declaration of Service may lessen investors' expectations of profitability of a tenement in the Newcastle catchment (such that they would be prepared to pay less for tenements), the Council does not consider that this would result in a material impact on the competitive process for those tenements.
+The Council considers prospective explorers/miners will still be able to compete on their respective merits for tenements in a future without declaration of the Service. - 18.
+In relation to criterion (d), the NCC was not satisfied that the magnitude of any difference in price for access to the Service as a result of declaration would likely be so large as to promote the public interest, because:

+[1.30] Regulatory arbitration and commercial arbitration both introduce an element of 'error risk' which can affect efficient investment in infrastructure.
+To the extent that future investment in infrastructure may be required at the Port, the risk of error arises both with and without declaration.
+On balance, it is not clear that the risk is substantial.

-[1.30] ...
-The preparedness of users of the Service to make investments that would enable them to compete in the coal export market (and therefore derivative markets) is more likely to be influenced by other factors (including coal prices, labour cost, etc.) than it is by potential differences in the access charge... of the Service.
+The preparedness of users of the Service to make investments that would enable them to compete in the coal export market (and therefore derivative markets) is more likely to be influenced by other factors (including coal prices, labour cost, etc.) than it is by potential differences in the access charge in a future with and without declaration of the Service.